cs-ed/edtech-plan-GomezTech/README.md

 ### Application

-Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
-Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.

 Students will engage with the EGL website using a chromebook to complete coursework in their chosen gaming pathway.

 The crucial components of Introducing Computer Science to our students specifically coding.
 The approach that will support students with the basic understanding of coding and functions is  the Peer Instruction pedagogy.
 Providing students with the step by step hands on instruction can provide students with a model to follow and explore the functions.
 By introducing the material using block coding, students will be able to understand the basics of putting code together.
 The tools used to support this are Scratch and CS First through google which utilizes block coding.
 Class routine is essential and establishes a daily warm up to review the concept (function) of the previous lesson.
 The Daily Warm-Up will give students a chance to practice and reflect on the lesson before and provide them to discuss how certain codes interact with the main program or set code.